Whether you’re just starting out or are an old pro, who doesn’t want to be a more successful entrepreneur?

 You don’t know everything.
 No one does.

-The more information you have, the more connections you can make, and the easier running your business will become.
+The more information you have, the more you will know and be able to take into consideration.

 Asking questions also helps you to remain in a learner mindset, ready to accept advice and information.